1. Identify the weeds

 You’ll have a choice of three types of weed killer.

-a) A pre-emergent weed killer that targets weeds before they’ve had the chance to germinate.
-This type of weed control is best done in winter.
+a) A pre-emergent weed killer that targets weeds before they've had the chance to germinate.
+This type of weed control is best done in autumn or winter, depending on the weed you're trying to control.

-b) Selective weed killers that don’t harm most varieties of grass – in fact, it feeds your lawn, while killing the weeds.
+b) Selective weed killers that don't harm most varieties of grass – in fact, some of them will feed your lawn while killing the weeds.
 This is typically best in springtime as weeds would have already sprung but this type of herbicide is safe for some grasses.
 Simply attach to the hose and spray your lawn according to the instructions on the pack.

 c) Non-selective weed killers won't be fussy about what they kill.
 They will destroy pretty much any plant life that they come in contact with, including your lawn and shrubs.
 This makes them incredibly strong and effective for tough weeds but also means you have to be extra careful when you apply.
 If this is the type of weed killer you’re choosing to use, you may like to use a sprayer with a cone to make applying the herbicide easier and more precise.